ufal/rh_nntagging/MANUAL.md

 The `-e testing_data_file` option is optional and can be specified multiple times.
 If specifies testing data relative to the `data` subdirectory of the repo.
-If used, the specified testing data are cleared (gold annotations removed), fed to the standard input of the tagger command, and the standard output of the tagger command is then evaluated against the gold annotations from the testing data.
 The evaluation is performed for every testing file separately and written to standard output.